Take quinagolide once a day. Take the tablet in the evening after something to eat.

 - Quinagolide should not usually be taken during pregnancy, so if you think you may have become pregnant while you are taking quinagolide, see your doctor as soon as possible to get the pregnancy confirmed.

 - If you drink alcohol, ask your doctor for advice about quinagolide and alcohol.
-Alcohol can increase the chance that you will experience side-effects and may not be recommended.
+Alcohol can increase the chance that you will experience side-effects and it may not be recommended.

 - Many people need to take quinagolide on a long-term basis, so you should continue to take the tablets regularly, unless you are told otherwise.